-Not to be confused with the well known Velgam Vehera in Trincomalee, This large stupa stupa lies close to Serunuwara in the area called Thoppur which is a Muslim dominated area.
-The large stupa, not conserved yet appears as a mound of earth but venerated and visited by the Buddhists in the area.
+Not to be confused with the well known Velgam Vehera in Trincomalee, This large stupa lies close to Serunuwara in the area called Thoppur which is a Muslim-dominated area.
+The large stupa, not conserved until recently appeared as a mound of earth but is venerated and visited by the Buddhists in the area.

-Although no history is known, since the close by Seruwila Rajamaha Viharaya going back at least to 2nd century BC, The temple complex which this stupa belonged too could be as old as the Seruwila Temple.
+Although not much of its history is known, due to the proximity to Seruwila Rajamaha Viharaya going back at least to the 2nd century BC, the temple complex to which this stupa belonged could be as old as the Seruwila Temple.

 Alternate spellings : Wilgamvehera, Wilgam Vehera, Vilgamvehera, Vilgam Vehera, Welgamvehera, Welgam Vehera, Velgamvehera, Velgam Vehera